 Access: The studio has regular open hours that vary each semester.
 We try to have the studio open one evening a week as well on the weekend.

-Wilson College's Ceramic Studio played host this spring to a freshman seminar that explored archaeological approaches to pottery techniques.
+Wilson College's Ceramic Studio played host this past spring to a freshman seminar that explored archaeological approaches to pottery techniques.